 A minimum of two years' full-time working experience in economic policy areas of government and a BA or BS degree from an officially accredited university are required.
-Preference will be given to those with a first degree in economics or management.
-Candidates should have high English proficiency, i.e., TOEFL score of 550 (CBT 213)/IELTS 6.0 or higher.1
+A first degree in Economics would be an advantage, but the program welcomes those with other background with a strong desire and commitment to study economics.
+Candidates should have high English proficiency, i.e., TOEFL score of 550 (CBT 213)/IELTS 6.0 or higher.